otto06217/frontend-dev-problem/README.md

 # System76 Frontend Developer Challenge

+:warning: **This excercise has concluded, and this repo has been publicized solely in case anyone is interested.
+System76 is not currently hiring front-end web developers.**

+**For potential current openings, see [system76.com/careers](https://system76.com/careers)**

+We sent this challenge to front-end web developer applicants as a way to understand their code style, thought processes, and interaction.
+It was one piece of the larger hiring process, but one that we can open up and share here. :smile:

 ## Contents of This Repo

 This is a simple client-side web app that somewhat mimics